jordanpennells/foodAI-review-app/README.md

 ```

 Both commands launch the local Shiny server and open the dashboard in your browser.

+Use the toggle in the navigation bar to switch between light and dark themes during runtime.

 ## Downloading Data and Plots